-BJ Epstein reviews A Queer and Pleasant Danger the latest novel from American author, playwright, performance artist, and gender theorist Kate Bornstein.
+BJ Epstein reviews A Queer and Pleasant Danger, the latest novel from multi-talented creative and gender theorist Kate Bornstein.

 Kate Bornstein is in search of a daddy.
 She wants both a traditional father figure and also an alpha to dominate her beta.
 In her new memoir, Bornstein explores this need, her quest for the ‘bottom space’, setting it within the larger scope of her life.

 A Queer and Pleasant Danger is a brave and very honest book, which Bornstein addresses to her estranged daughter and grandchildren.
 In it, Bornstein discusses her life on the borderlines.
 Born male, Jewish, and overweight, Bornstein eventually found her way to Scientology, and then beyond it, and also ended up turning thin, female, sadomasochistic, and suffering from a borderline personality disorder.
 While some of these transitions were harder than others, Bornstein seems to thrive on both the journey and on the fact that the destinations aren’t always so clear-cut.

 It might seem easy to mock Scientology, but Kate Bornstein explains why the cult/religion was so important to her: ‘Prior to my life in Scientology I’d been trying to learn boy at the same time I was secretly trying to learn girl.
 I was successful as a boy, and I never showed anyone the girl I believed myself to be.
 The battle of the sexes raged in my mind, day and night.
 I was twenty-two years old when Scientology told me that life was much simpler than that.’
 For a young transgender person, Scientology was appealing because Scientologists believe that people are genderless spiritual beings and gender is just a bodily feature that ultimately doesn’t matter as much as the spirit.
 Bornstein felt that this was the ‘anchor’ and ‘life preserver’ she needed at that time in her life.